Bruce Connole: Suicide Kings/The Revenants

 The Suicide Kings are a 50s and 60s-style honky tonk/alternative-country band which has been composed of different band members over the years: Bruce Connole (lead vocals and guitar), Richard Taylor (guitar and lap steel guitar), Mike Wolfe (guitar) John Rauhouse (steel guitar), Bobby Domings (drums), Chris Olson (drums), Al Penzone (drums), Vince Ramirez (drums), Brad Buxer (keyboards), Paul Schneider (bass) and Scott Kalkbrenner (bass).
 The band was named for the gambler's term for the King of Hearts who holds a sword to his own head.

 In the late 1990s, a punk rock'n'roll band from Los Angeles, California, also named the Suicide Kings, threatened to sue Connole's band for using their previously trademarked name.
 In response, Connole and his band changed their name to The Revenants.
 After performing for a while as The Revenants, they received a cease and desist letter from someone in Louisville who claimed he had already trademarked that name.
 When Connole checked both trademarks he discovered the other The Suicide Kings had let their trademark lapse.
 The Revenants reverted to being called The Suicide Kings, and this time applied for a trademark.

 Connole stated that his decision to play Country music was a decision to follow his true instincts as a musician.
 Growing up in Arizona, Connole frequently heard Country music, but he took a personal interest when he was 17 and feeling sorry for himself in a drug treatment center.
 When he heard the music of Hank Williams, he was hooked.
 However, at that time in his life he found it difficult to admit to his peers that he enjoyed Country music.
 In the late 1980s, he taught himself to play the banjo and country guitar and wrote several songs which eventually became part of The Revenants first CD.

 In 1997, the Suicide Kings released a self-titled debut CD by Rattle Records.

 In 1998, The Revenants released their album, Artists and Whores, on Epiphany Records, which was produced by Clarke Rigsby.
 The same year, they released Jukebox Cantina Combo Platter with Hayden's Ferry Records.

 In 2006, The Suicide Kings re-formed.

-In 2007, The Suicide Kings released a self-titled album by John Prine's Nashville label, Oh Boy Records.
+In 2008, The Suicide Kings released a self-titled album on Blue Plate Music, a subsidiary of John Prine's Nashville label Oh Boy Records.

 In 2010, The Revenants released the album Black Cadillacs with Fervor Records.

 In 2017, the Suicide Kings recorded a self-titled 7" vinyl produced by John P. Dixon and released by Ramco Records.